DeadCarl/Abiogenesis/_AB13 Rulebook/Chapter 9 - game management/Monsters/Creaturecraft.md

 Creatures are the new monsters produced by the de kuiper event.
 They Can be an organism or a construct

 # General
+## Getting the tone right
+Abiogenesis, like STALKER, runs its conflicts differently from many of the other related genres such as horror or survival horror.
+While the game shares some DNA with the conventions of Horror media past, one of the big differences is how unstoppable things feel.
+Compared with HP Lovecraft's works, Godzilla, or Alien, Creatures in Abiogenesis should typically be tactically insurmountable.
+Instead, it's the environment and the continuous lurking danger of another that doesn't let up.

+Therefore, tyrants and even less, kaiju should be rare centerpieces that are significant story elements themselves - The true boogeyman of the setting should be the looming potential of the environment itself to devour society.
+Instead, place emphasis on threats and elites as the usual antagonists.
 ## Kaiju
 ## Tyrant
 Tyrants are a monster type characterized by a seemingly unstoppable durability or relentless pursuit.